opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 ### Registrar’s Appeal State Courts No 1 of 2018 (“RAS 1/2018”)

-10     The AG applied for a production order under s 22, MACMA, against the appellant in RAS 1/2018 (“the RAS1 Appellant”), in the State Courts.[\[note: 1\]](#Ftn_1) On 29 June 2017, the District Court made a production order against the RAS1 Appellant for the production of certain transactional and financial documents.[\[note: 2\]](#Ftn_2)
+10     The AG applied for a production order under s 22, MACMA, against the appellant in RAS 1/2018 (“the RAS1 Appellant”), in the State Courts.[^1] On 29 June 2017, the District Court made a production order against the RAS1 Appellant for the production of certain transactional and financial documents.[^2]

-11     Upon being served with the production order, the RAS1 Appellant applied for leave to inspect and take copies of all documents relating to the AG’s application in the State Courts, including the supporting affidavits and the notes of argument recorded in the District Court.[\[note: 3\]](#Ftn_3) On 15 November 2017, the District Court dismissed the application.
+11     Upon being served with the production order, the RAS1 Appellant applied for leave to inspect and take copies of all documents relating to the AG’s application in the State Courts, including the supporting affidavits and the notes of argument recorded in the District Court.[^3] On 15 November 2017, the District Court dismissed the application.
 RAS 1/2018 is the appeal against the District Court’s dismissal of the RAS1 Appellant’s application to inspect.

 ### Registrar’s Appeal State Courts No 2 of 2018 (“RAS 2/2018”)

-12     The AG also applied, _ex parte_, for production orders against the three appellants in RAS 2/2018 (together, “the RAS2 Appellants”).[\[note: 4\]](#Ftn_4) On 29 June 2017, the District Court made productions orders against each of the RAS2 Appellants for production of certain business and financial documents.[\[note: 5\]](#Ftn_5)
+12     The AG also applied, _ex parte_, for production orders against the three appellants in RAS 2/2018 (together, “the RAS2 Appellants”).[^4] On 29 June 2017, the District Court made productions orders against each of the RAS2 Appellants for production of certain business and financial documents.[^5]

-13     Upon being served with the production orders, the RAS2 Appellants made a joint application for leave to take copies of all the documents, including the supporting affidavits and notes of evidence, relating to the AG’s applications.[\[note: 6\]](#Ftn_6) On 15 November 2017, the District Court dismissed the application.
+13     Upon being served with the production orders, the RAS2 Appellants made a joint application for leave to take copies of all the documents, including the supporting affidavits and notes of evidence, relating to the AG’s applications.[^6] On 15 November 2017, the District Court dismissed the application.
 RAS 2/2018 is the appeal by the RAS2 Appellants against the District Court’s dismissal of the application.

 ### Originating Summons No 945 of 2017 (“OS 945/2017”)